Ada-Developers-Academy/core-cs-fundamentals/branches-in-git/problem-set-git.md

 )
 ```

-- [ ] Run the tests of this project using `$ python3 -m pytest`, and confirm that our tests are running and passing.
+- [ ] Run the tests of this project using `$ pytest`, and confirm that our tests are running and passing.

 - [ ] Finally, we'll make a commit that records this work on the feature branch.
 This commit should have the commit message,  `"implements deduction calculation"`.